CSCI-C292/midterm-project-cnfarmer99/README.md

                     -Level 1:
                         -move a piece of text and collect a coin hidden underneath -Level 2:
-                        -move piece of text and auto complete level and auto start Level 3 -Level 3:
+                        -move piece of text and auto complete level and get play again menu
-                        -bump a piece of text and a little animation happens in corner of screen?
-Not sure for this level yet.